Stephen Eze

-Stephen Eze (born 8 March 1994) is a Nigerian professional footballer who plays as a centre back for Queen's Park in the Scottish Championship.
+Stephen Eze (born 8 March 1994) is a Nigerian professional footballer who plays as a defender for Indian Super League club Jamshedpur.

-Career
+He has also represented the Nigeria national team, winning 13 caps.

+Club career

 In Nigeria

 Eze started his professional career at Lobi Stars.
 He played regularly during two seasons, before moving to Sunshine Stars in September 2014.

 After two seasons with Sunshine, Eze joined Ifeanyi Ubah where he won Nigeria Super Cup in early 2017.
 On 9 November 2017, Eze joined Kano Pillars.